 But not without a star

 The next float arrives, decked stem to stern in nickel-sized red, white and blue metallic sequins that reflect the summer sun so strongly the float appears lit from within.
-On the left, a young African American Betsy Ross waves to an adoring crowd, on the right, an Asian American Betsy Ross does the same.
-At center is the star of the show, the New Freedom Bell, an exact replica of the Liberty Bell, cast in the same pit, at the same London foundry that made the original, which sits silently just a few blocks away.
+On the left, a young African American Betsy Ross waves to an adoring crowd.
+On the right, an Asian American Betsy Ross does the same.
+At the center is the star of the show, the New Freedom Bell, an exact replica of the Liberty Bell, cast in the same pit, at the same London foundry that made the original, which sits silently just a few blocks away.

 Only want to be free

 Hang on to a dream

 This New Freedom Bell is not cracked, and it’s not silent.
 It rings out loud and proud for the cheering throng.
 Grand Marshall Partick Duffy (Bobby Ewing on TV’s Dallas) knows how to share the stage with big personalities, and today is no different.